ipums/hlink/sphinx-docs/comparison_types.md

 ### present_both_years

-Checks whether both column A and column B are present.
+Checks whether column A and column B are both present and both positive (> 0).
+Evaluates to 1 if both are present and positive and 0 otherwise.

 * Attributes:
   * `column_name` -- Type: `string`.
 The column to check.
+Must be a column with a numerical type.

 ```
 [[comparison_features]]